 (Alexander & Susan) Maris employ a variety of media to explore concepts of the ‘post-urban’, and the role of landscape in cultural history and myth.
 In 2011 they moved to rural Perthshire to be closer to Rannoch Moor, whose primeval topography has inspired and informed their collaborative life-work for the past twenty years.

-Deirdre MacKenna will briefly introduce the programme ‘Locating Lorne’, a new cultural programme which invites people to explore what Lorne means in today’s super-diverse society. http://www.culturaldocuments.net/contributor/deirdre-mackenna2/
+Deirdre MacKenna will give a brief update on the new cultural programme ‘Locating Lorne’, which invites people to explore what Lorne means in today’s super-diverse society.

 …join us to hear Alexander Maris talk about his recent seventeen day journey from Schiehallion to Tobar nah Aois, followed … more